yummycoding/weLoveFaceBook/README.md

 - [Angular 4](https://angular.io/) - based framework. -Angular lets you extend HTML vocabulary for your application.
 The resulting environment is extraordinarily expressive, readable, and quick to develop
 - [Node.js](http://www.nodejs.org/) - Node.js is a platform built on Chrome's JavaScript runtime for easily building fast, scalable network applications

-## Set and Install Gatorbook
+## Setup and Install

-The following instructions are the most common to get the development environment up and running, if you run into issues, check out the [feedback](#Feedback) section and let us know what issues you met.
+The following instructions are the most common ways to get the development environment up and running, if you run into issues, check out the [feedback](#Feedback) section and let us know what issues you met.

 #### Node v6.11.2
 You need Node 6.11.2 in your system.
 Verify if you already have it with `node -v`.
 If not or different version, you can use Node Version Manager (nvm) to install it.